JDL Travel

 Dyl Hair

 Day two was pretty uneventful and familiar as we were just driving from VA back to MD, until the truck alerted us that we were getting low on Deisel Exhaust Fluid and our speeds would be throttled soon.
 We were pretty close to home but with traffic we decided to play it safe and find a place to stop and top off on DEF.
-We learned our lesson to keep an extra jug of DEF on hand just for this situation.
-We enjoyed a quick night visiting Dylan's family in Annapolis.
+We learned our lesson to keep an extra jug of DEF on hand to avoid this situation.
+We enjoyed a quick night visiting Dylan's family in Annapolis and picking up bachelorette supplies.

 Def stop